immobiliare/Glider/Documentation/Transports.md

 - `minimumAcceptedLevel`: A filter by `severity` implemented at the transport level.
 You can, for example, create a logger which logs in `info` but for one of the transport (for example ELK or Sentry) it avoids to send messages with a severity lower than `error` in order to clog your remote service).
 When `nil` the message is not filtered and all messages accepted by the parent `Log` instance are accepted automatically.

 > **Note**
-> Moreover most transports also specify another common property called `formatters`.
+> Moreover, most transports also specify another common property called `formatters`.
-> A Formatter is an object conform to `EventFormatter` protocol which allows to format the `Event`'s `message` and transform them as you need.
+> A Formatter is an object that conforms to `EventFormatter` protocol, which allows you to format the `Event`'s `message` and transform them as you need.
-> For example `ConsoleTransport` defines a single formatter used to print event messages in a style similar to a common XCode print statement (with timestamp, pid, message etc.).
+> For example, `ConsoleTransport` defines a single formatter used to print event messages in a style similar to a common XCode print statement (with a timestamp, PID, message, etc.).

-The most important function of the protocol is the `record(event:)` function which receive `Event` instances coming from the parent `Log` instance and implement its own logic to store/send values.
+The most important function of the protocol is the `record(event:)` function which receives `Event` instances coming from the parent `Log` instance and implements its own logic to store/send values.

 ## Apple Swift-Log Integration

 Glider can also work as a backend for [apple/swift-log](https://github.com/apple/swift-log/).

-The `GliderSwiftLogHandler` offer a `LogHandler` object which you can assign to the swift-log settings to use Glider as backend:
+The `GliderSwiftLogHandler` offers a `LogHandler` object which you can assign to the swift-log settings to use Glider as the backend:

 ```swift
 LoggingSystem.bootstrap {